Region: Parvati Valley

 - Skilled Guide who has ample knowledge of the route.

 - Vegetarian meals on the trek (Breakfast/Lunch/Dinner).
 Vegetarian meals only., jain food will be provided.

 - Cooks/Helper and other requisite staff.

-- Porters/mules for carrying common equipments (like rations/tents/utensils/)
+- Porters/mules for carrying common equipment (like rations/tents/utensils/)

-- Forest Permits and camping charges.
+- All trekking, Forest Permits and camping charges are included.

 What is NOT included in the tour

 - GST 5%